tbjurlin/BuzzworthyResourceLocator/documents/Deployment.md

-## MongoDB Community Edition Installation
+## MongoDB Community Edition Installation — Linux

-### Go to MongoDB.com under community downloads and select version 8.2.1 for the Ubuntu 22.04 x64 platform
+### Go to MongoDB.com and find the download in the MongoDB Community Edition Server Download section.
+Select version 8.2.1 for the Ubuntu 22.04 x64 platform
 https://www.mongodb.com/try/download/community

 ### Move to the folder with the MongoDB file in it.
 It is most likely in the downloads folder